Topology-Preserving Polygon Augmentation for Segmentation in Structured Visual Domains: Experimental Setup

 \section{Experimental Setup}

-Our evaluation focuses on the structural correctness of polygon annotations under geometric data augmentation.
-In particular, we analyze whether augmentation pipelines preserve the cyclic topology of ring-type polygons and whether the proposed repair strategy restores structural consistency when vertex deletion occurs.
+Our evaluation focuses on the structural integrity of polygon annotations after geometric augmentation.
+We compare whether standard workflows and the proposed repair method preserve the vertex connectivity of ring annotations when clipping or cropping removes vertices.

-Unlike conventional segmentation studies, our experiments evaluate annotation-level topology rather than downstream segmentation accuracy.
-This allows us to directly measure how augmentation procedures affect the structural integrity of polygon representations.

-All augmentation methods are applied using identical parameter ranges.
-Metrics are computed per semantic class and averaged across samples.
+Unlike general segmentation studies that focus only on spatial overlap, such as mean Intersection over Union (mIoU), our experiments directly measure annotation-level topology.
+All methods use the same transformation ranges, and metrics are reported as class-wise averages across all samples.